 These snails are classed as small or medium-sized snails, found in salt and freshwater environments.
 Fondly nicknamed “algae vacuums” by hobbyists, they are one of nature’s janitorial team, cleaning up algae and other organisms.

-Although there are a wide number of nerite snail species, they are collectively referred to as zebra nerites, tiger snails, or simply nerites in the aquarium world.
+Although there are a wide number of nerite snail species, they are collectively referred to as zebra nerites, tiger snails, or simply nerites in the aquarium world which are different from mystery snails.

 Popular Nerite Snail Types